 Outro

 I wanted to check out Lost Lake Trail.
-So we dove back into the trees by the start of the snow.
-Though, I didn’t anticipate the big section of down trees before the trail.
-Since we were so close, we zigzagged our way over the debris.
+So we dove back into the trees by the snow line.
+But I didn’t foresee the massive down trees right before the trail.
+Since we were so close, we slowly zigzagged through the debris.

 The trail took us down to an unnamed lake.
-Soon, we joined our route east of the water and hiked back to the roadway.
-The same people we saw this morning were hanging out by the road’s end.
+Then we joined our route east of the water back to the roadway.
+The same folks we saw earlier were hanging out by the road’s end.
 A quick chat, and then we went on our merry way.

 See more trip photos here.